-- c) Customize style sheets Opens a dialog to define 137 to change e.g. the fonts and sizes of GUI elements. - d) Configure value view: This menu item opens a dialog in which the icon and the textual value representation of the tree items can be configured.
+- c) Set font size: Opens a dialog to set the font size.
+The size can also be changed with Control+<mouse-wheel> or Control+<->/<+> - d) Customize style sheets Opens a dialog to define 138 to change e.g. the fonts and sizes of GUI elements. - e) Configure value view: This menu item opens a dialog in which the icon and the textual value representation of the tree items can be configured.
 Depending on the data type of the selected metric, additional options and additional value view plugins may be available.
-For metrics that consist of more than one value, e.g. tau metrics (see figure 2.5), the user can select which value should be used for the icon and which values for the following text. - e) Precision: Activating this menu item opens a dialog for precision settings (see Figure 2.6).
-Besides 0k and Cancel, the dialog offers an Apply button, that applies the current dialog settings to the display.
-Pressing Cancel undoes all changes due to the dialog, even if you already pressed Apply previously, and closes the dialog.
-Ok applies the settings and closes the dialog.
+For metrics that consist of more than one value, e.g. tau metrics (see figure 2.5), the user can select which value should be used for the icon and which values for the following text.